 A patriotic and hardworking American, struggles to find peace when his religious beliefs and heritage make him a target for hate.
 This “day in the life” of Mandeep, played by writer and director Nardeep Khurmi, takes us into the mindset of one of the most stereotyped groups in America.
-Pagg focuses on the fear, prejudice, and anger surrounding the toxic culture in our society.
+Pagg focuses on the fear, prejudice, and anger surrounding some toxic culture in our society.

 Pagg begins by focusing on the aspects of Mandeep’s personality through his family dynamic and work ethic.
 At first glance he seems no different than your average American living his life.
 It is not until we begin to see the interactions he has with those around him that we begin to see the significant ways in which his experience differs.